deep-learning-for-humans/spam-slaya/README.md

 - [X] Add label to the emails deleted, so that one can filter these emails in trash
 - [ ] Remove `client_secret.json` and purge it from git.
 Rotate creds
 - [X] Add a short video of the entire flow of the app
+- [ ] Set default number of emails to 300 in the popup